siliconshells/personalsite.github.io/_pages/ai-projects.md

     <!-- Right Column (Description) -->
     <div style="flex: 1; display: flex;">
       <p style="margin: 0; padding: 4px 0;font-size: 15px;">
         This application uses Streamlit to create a web application that connects to an open source LLM, <strong>GPT2</strong>, hosted on Hugging Face to complete a sentence.
 It then uses <strong>sd-turbo</strong> to generate related image and <strong>toxic-bert</strong> to check for inappropriate content generation by the LLM.
+CI/CD was used to push the code to <strong>AWS EC2 instance</strong> hosting the application.
       </p>
     </div>
   </div>